lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ## Features

-I started writing the script specifically because I thought recording my rev2 was tedious.
+I started writing the script specifically because I thought recording my Prophet Rev2 was tedious.
 Later on I realized I would probably produce better if I was working more in session view and experiment longer instead of rushing to arrangement.
 So now it is more of a session view tool.
 Regarding synths my goal is to have a more of a vst like recording experience while working on my synths.

 Specifically it aims to achieve :